-As of March 31, 2023, we had cash and cash equivalents of \$181.0 million, an accumulated deficit of \$377.2 million, and \$52.0 million outstanding on our loan facility.
+As of March 31, 2023 June 30, 2023, we had cash and cash equivalents of \$181.0 million \$149.7 million, an accumulated deficit of \$377.2 million \$402.4 million, and \$52.0 million \$52 million principal outstanding on our loan facility.
 We expect our expenses will increase for the foreseeable future, in particular as we continue to make substantial investments in sales and marketing, operations and research and development.
 Moreover, we expect to incur additional expenses as a result of operating as a public company, including legal, accounting, insurance, compliance with the rules and regulations of the SEC and those of any stock exchange on which our securities are traded, investor relations, and other administrative and professional services expenses.
 Our future funding requirements will depend on many factors, including:

-- the degree and rate of market acceptance of our products and Aquablation therapy; - the scope and timing of investment in our sales force and expansion of our commercial organization; - the scope, rate of progress and cost of our current or future clinical trials and registries; - the cost of our research and development activities; - the cost and timing of additional regulatory clearances or approvals; - the costs associated with any product recall that may occur; - the costs associated with the manufacturing of our products at increased production levels;

-- the costs of attaining, defending and enforcing our intellectual property rights; - whether we acquire third-party companies, products or technologies; - the terms and timing of any other collaborative, licensing and other arrangements that we may establish; - the emergence of competing technologies or other adverse market developments; and - the rate at which we expand internationally.
+- the degree and rate of market acceptance of our products and Aquablation therapy; - the scope and timing of investment in our sales force and expansion of our commercial organization; - the scope, rate of progress and cost of our current or future clinical trials and registries; - the cost of our research and development activities; - the cost and timing of additional regulatory clearances or approvals; - the costs associated with any product recall that may occur; - the costs associated with any regulatory or government action or other litigation; - the costs associated with the manufacturing of our products at increased production levels; - the costs of attaining, defending and enforcing our intellectual property rights; - whether we acquire third-party companies, products or technologies; - the terms and timing of any other collaborative, licensing and other arrangements that we may establish; - the emergence of competing technologies or other adverse market developments; and - the rate at which we expand internationally.